Agenda & Speakers

 10:25 AM

-IT Modernization Efforts Across Federal Government
+Driving Efficiency: IT Modernization Efforts Across the Federal Government

 IT modernization remains a critical priority across the federal government as agencies strive to enhance efficiency, security, and service delivery in an increasingly digital world.
 Efforts are focused on replacing outdated legacy systems, adopting cloud-based solutions, leveraging artificial intelligence, and improving data management to meet the demands of modern governance.
 These initiatives aim to reduce costs, strengthen cybersecurity, and improve citizen-facing services, while navigating challenges such as budget constraints and workforce readiness.
 Join us as experts discuss the state of IT modernization in the federal government, offering insights into successes, obstacles, and the path forward for transforming public sector technology.